 The company wants to connect all its assets to the cloud.
 For example, connected vessels could provide real-time information on unexpected weather conditions.
 Maersk also uses IoT to get visibility on food quality in its refrigerated containers during transit.

 In last-mile delivery, Amazon and Walmart are competing to disrupt the $15T logistics industry

 Amazon is one of the biggest customers for traditional freight forwarders like UPS.
 There has been concern for a long time now that Amazon’s in-house logistics & automation efforts will turn the company into a competitor for freight giants like FedEx and UPS.

 “…automation, something no traditional freight forwarding company can do even one percent as well as Amazon can, becomes the key competitive advantage over legacy freight forwarders.” — Ryan Peterson, CEO of Flexport

-In 2016, Amazon first described itself as a “transportation service provider” in a 10-K filing.
-It also applied for a license in the United States and China to operate as a freight forwarder.
+Amazon first described itself as a “transportation service provider” in a 2016 10-K filing.
+It also applied for a license in the US and China to operate as a freight forwarder.

 Bridging online and offline retail